Collections professionals are the quiet heroes for cultural preservation.

 Agents of deterioration are any environmental conditions that threaten a collection.
 When most people imagine damage to a collection, they imagine catastrophic events like fire, flood, and theft.
 And while these events are eye-catching, the everyday wear and tear of temperature, relative humidity, light, and vibration is equally damaging over the long run.

-So collections professionals focus on creating stable environments using environmental monitoring tools – sensors and software.
+So cultural preservation professionals focus on creating stable environments using environmental monitoring tools – sensors and software.
 By understanding current conditions along with the diverse range of objects in a space, collections professionals can take action to anticipate and resolve unstable environments.
 This work is part of any good preventive conservation program.

 Collections professionals are uncomfortable with the status quo